Skip to main content

 Two Ways to Load Templates in Darkroom

-Method 1: PNG Overlay (recommended for speed) Import a single PNG file as an overlay.
+Method 1: PNG Overlay Import a single PNG file as an overlay.
 This is the same approach used by DSLR Booth and works identically — the PNG sits on top of the captured photo, with transparent areas showing the guest's image.
-Best for operators who want fast, reliable setup.
+You set the output size and photo boxes yourself, so it works with any SnapTemplate design.

-SnapTemplate custom orders include both formats: the PNG for quick loading and the PSD for when you need flexibility.
+SnapTemplate custom orders include the print-ready PNG plus the ready-to-load XBDR file for Darkroom.
 Instant downloads include the PNG only.

 Method 1: PNG Overlay Setup